echogarden-project/text-segmentation/README.md

 #### Further segmentation for words containing Chinese, Japanese, Thai, or Khmer characters

 This requires the the `@echogarden/icu-segmentation-wasm` package to be **manually** installed.

-(`@echogarden/icu-segmentation-wasm` is a 27 MB package, and is set as a [peer dependency](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#peerdependencies).
-For size reasons, it's not installed by default, to ease on deployments that may not require it - especially browsers)

 * Iterate each previously identified word span
 * Check if the word span contains at at least one codepoint belonging to the supported east Asian languages character ranges